bitzertech/DevOps/03-exercise-2.md

-# Create deployment and service YAML
+# Exercise 2: Create deployment and service YAML

 ## Deployment
 The deployment would be something like this (k8s/echoserver-deployment.yaml):